casbin/casbin-website/docs/WebpageController.md

 ---
-id: webpage-controller
+id: frontend
-title: Webpage Controller
+title: Frontend Usage
 ---

 [Casbin.js](https://github.com/casbin/casbin.js) is a Casbin addon that facilites your access-control management in the frontend application.